-Onnoghen: our democracy in danger - Vanguard News Nigeria
+Onnoghen: Our democracy in danger - Vanguard News Nigeria

 Onnoghen’s illegal suspension has further cast a shadow of doubt on the fidelity of the impending elections, especially when viewed against the background of the President’s refusal to sign the Electoral Amendment Bill.

-Onnoghen: NBA orders lawyers to boycott all courts in Nigeria for 2 days

 We join other well-meaning Nigerians and the international community in condemning the manner of Onnoghen’s suspension.
-It is a deadly violation of the constitution and should not stand.
-We strongly believe that if the due processes are followed, there is no way that Onnoghen can escape justice if culpable.
+It is a deadly violation of the Constitution and should not stand.
+We strongly believe that if due processes are followed, there is no way Onnoghen can escape justice if culpable.

 We call on President Buhari to restore Onnoghen to his office.
 Thereafter, both Onnoghen and Mohammed should honourably resign and give way to a new CJN who is not in any way sullied by the politics and morality of this issue.
 No sacrifice is too big to protect our democracy.